ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

                         V
               Network Layer Interface
 ~~~~~~~~~~
-{: #fig-abstractions title="Concepts and Relationships in the Transport Services Interface Architecture"}
+{: #fig-abstractions title="Concepts and Relationships in the Transport Services Architecture"}

-The Transport Services API defines the set of objects, parameters, and functions provided to an application when using a transport networking stack.
-The consumer of this interface is code in an application which can treat networking transports as a generic tool.
+## Transport Services API Concepts

-These concepts are defined to be protocol-independent and as forward-looking as possible.
-While it is a requirement that the concepts are applicable to the least common denominator for transport (today, TCP streams), they must also allow the use of a variety of protocols that provides various other benefits.
+Fundamentally, a Transport Services API needs to provide basic objects that allow applications to establish communication and send and receive data {{objects}}.
+These may be exposed as handles or referenced objects, depending on the language.

-There are several high-level phases of functions that any Transport Services API must provide:
+Beyond the basic objects, there are several high-level groups of actions that any Transport Services API must provide:

-Pre-Establishment
+Pre-Establishment {{preestablishment}}

->> Properties encompasses the parameters that an application can pass to describe its intent, requirements, prohibitions, and preferences for its networking operations.
-For any system that provides generic Transport Services, this properties should primarily offer knobs that apply across multiple transports.
-Properties may have a large impact on the rest of the the aspects of the interface: it can modify how establishment occurs, it can influence the expectations around data transfer, it determines the set of events that will be supported.
+>> Pre-Establishment encompasses the parameters that an application can pass to describe its intent, requirements, prohibitions, and preferences for its networking operations.
+For any system that provides generic Transport Services, these properties should primarily offer knobs that apply across multiple transports.
+Properties may have a large impact on the rest of the the aspects of the interface: they can modify how establishment occurs, they can influence the expectations around data transfer, and they determine the set of events that will be supported.

-Establishment
+Establishment {{establishment}}

->> Establishment focuses on the objects that an application interacts with to prepare to transfer data.
-These objects themselves are defined with specific terminology, along with the terms for the most important actions that can be taken on the objects.
+>> Establishment focuses on the actions that an application takes the transport objects to prepare for data transfer.

-Data Transfer
+Data Transfer {{datatransfer}}

 >> Data Transfer consists of how an application represents data to be sent and received, the functions required to send and receive that data, and how the application is notified of the status of its data transfer.

-Event Handling
+Event Handling {{events}}

 >> Events define the set of properties that an application may be notified of during the lifetime of transport objects.
 These may also provide opportunities for the application to interact with the underlying transport.

-Termination
+Termination {{termination}}

 >> Termination focuses on the methods by which data transmission is ceased, and state is torn down in the transport.

-## Objects
+### Objects {#objects}

 Connection